-The shank is like a stem, with the button the flower on top.
+The shank of a shank button is like a stem, with the button the flower on top.
 Shanking a button is only possible by hand.
 They cannot be machined on.

 Cloth buttons are also shanked, having no visible holes to sew through.
-They can be flat or rounded and are covered with fabric, either solid in colour or with a matching or contrasting printed fabric.
+They can be flat or rounded and are covered with fabric, which is either solid in color or with a matching or contrasting printed fabric.

-Toggles.
-Oh how I remember toggles from my old school coats!
-Duffel coats and kids clothing are surely favourites to be toggled up?!?
+How I remember toggles from my old school coats!
+Duffle coats and kids clothing are firm favorites to add the traditional toggle fastenings to clothes.

-Toggles can be considered much more of a statement fastening than regular buttons!
-What if you you were to cover your toggles with a fabric first?
+Toggle fasteners for clothing can be considered much more of a statement fastening than regular buttons!
+What if you were to cover your toggles with a fabric first?
 The contrast against the garment fabric could be quite a statement!

 Other Clothes Fastenings!

-Modern snap fasteners were originally envisaged by a German inventor in 1885.
+Modern snap fasteners for clothing were originally envisaged by a German inventor in 1885.
 It was a ‘novelty fastener’ for men’s trousers.

 However, they only really came into fashion in 1950s America, when they were used to decorate embroidered and fringed shirts for the stage.

 Snaps are made up of rivets so they are stronger and work well for an easy on – easy off garment.
-Shirts, baby-grows, bags… Oh, and the aforementioned western shirt all use snaps.
+Shirts, baby-grows, bags… Oh, and the aforementioned western shirts all use snaps.

 When the two sections are joined together they make a ‘snap’ sound, hence the name.

-Personally, I hate the original poppers.
+Personally, I hate the original poppers – also called sew on snap fasteners.
 I think they’re pesky little things which require an awful lot of hand stitching to make sure they are securely attached.
-Meh!
-Nowadays you can use the snaps that are forced together using a tool.
-Boom! 🙂

 Hook and Eye